-The LG SJ8 has the newest sound bar technology, so it’s a future-proof option to upgrade the sound in your entertainment room.
-It has all the important connections, including Bluetooth, Wi-Fi and HDMI ports.
+The LG SJ8 has the newest technology, so it’s a future-proof option to upgrade to one of the best soundbars for your entertainment room.
+It has all the important connections, including Bluetooth, WiFi and HDMI ports.
 In addition, its 4.1-channel surround simulation uses the Dolby Atmos codec to add theater-quality depth and character to your movie-watching experience.
 If LG had paired this sound bar with a bigger, more powerful subwoofer, we probably would have ranked it number one.

 To test audio quality, we surveyed a panel of listeners as they watched a clip from the movie X-Men: Apocalypse.
 Our panel gave the SJ8 top scores for surround simulation.
 In fact, the scene we used for this test has a helicopter that uses the sound bar’s vertical Atmos channels, and we noticed a couple of the survey participants looked at the ceiling in our AV lab for speakers that weren’t there.
 That is a good sign that this sound bar properly simulates vertical-facing speakers.

 The LG SJ8 had a hard time reproducing theater-quality bass.
 The front-firing enclosure houses a 6-inch woofer, which is the average size of the subwoofers we reviewed.
 However, it seemed underpowered compared to its competition.
 You don’t need floor-rumbling bass when you watch television shows or comedy and drama movies, but if you are a fan of action movies, a powerful subwoofer is an important component.
 We'd recommend the Sony HT-X8500 Soundbar if bass is important to you.